 Would you like to learn a new hobby?

-Perhaps you have had a go at indoor or rock climbing and are not sure how to carry on?
+Perhaps you have had a go at climbing and are not sure how to carry on?

 Or did you enjoy a taster session but don’t have a buddy to come climbing with?